Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/drawing-bord.png)

 We soon noticed that we were making progress at an eery pace, but we took it as proof for our theories and worked even harder.
-Our whole team put their heart and soul into development and we all knew that we were making history in these long, but nonetheless beautiful <b style="font-size:1.5em">CLONK</b> <i>WILL YOU STOP IT?!</i>
+Our whole team put their heart and soul into the project; we all knew that we were making history in these long, but nonetheless beautiful <b style="font-size:1.5em">CLONK</b> <i>WILL YOU STOP IT?!</i>
 <br>
 ...
 <br>